hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the **File** menu, click **Open Folder**

-1. In the **Open Folder** dialog, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).
+1. In the **Open Folder** dialog, navigate to the Final folder for lab 6 (Automatic Enrollment of Devices in DPS).

 1. Click **ContainerDevice**, and then click **Select Folder**.